 Scoold is inspired by StackOverflow and implements most of its features.
 You can ask and answer questions, upvote and downvote posts, earn badges and reputation.
 Each edit creates an new revision, making it easy to follow the history of edits.

 Scoold is optimized for the cloud.
 You can simply click the 'Deploy to Heroku' button and get up-and-running in minutes.
-You can deploy it to your favorite PaaS, too.
+You can also deploy it to your favorite PaaS, too.

 Each post is indexed and analyzed by Para and Elasticsearch — a powerful search engine.
 You can search for users, questions and answers from the search bar on top.

 Questions can be associated with a specific location and then filtered based on that location.
 This feature enables geolocation queries an gives you the option to search for questions around you.